dlwhittenbury/AdventureWorks/README.md

 python.
 We will do this by using [pyodbc](https://pypi.org/project/pyodbc/) which is an open source Python module that makes accessing ODBC databases very simple.

+# AW-3: Creating a HR Power BI report with dynamic measures

+In this tutorial we will create a simple Power BI report for HR using dynamic measures.
+As mentioned in previous posts in this series, we are using the Adventure Works sample databases AdventureWorks2017 and AdventureWorksDW2017.